geomstats/geomstats/README.rst

 ::

     git clone https://github.com/geomstats/geomstats.git
+    cd geomstats
-    pip3 install -r requirements.txt
+    pip3 install .

 This method installs the latest GitHub version of geomstats.

-To add the `requirements.txt` into a conda environment, you can use the `enviroment.yml` file as follows:
+To add the requirements into a conda environment, you can use the ``enviroment.yml`` file as follows:

 ::